pankona/hashira/docs/daemon.md

 * At front end receiving notification, retrieve chunk of data from daemon.
 * When front end succeed to retrieve chunk of data, render them.

+* If daemon is offline, postpone to send commands to datastore.
+  * Instead, daemon applies the cached commands to local document store, and send notification to front end as same as written above.

 ![daemon.svg](./uml/daemon.svg)